ibm-cloud-docs/databases-for-enterprisedb/old-howto-migration-oracle.md

      ```text
         icdctl console -c mgmt $LEADER_POD
      ```
-    2. Login to the database as a superuser
+    2. Log in to the database as a superuser
     ```text
         psql -d ibmclouddb
     ```